daxcay/ComfyUI-Nexus/README.md

   - **"epic"** is the account name and **"comfynexus"** is password
   - Replace account and password with your own liking, but make sure not to use spaces.

-  #### More than 1 Admin Account Setup
+  ### More than 1 Admin Account Setup

-    - Open the file `ComfyUI\nexus\admins.json` in notepad. add another account and password like this.
+  - Open the file `ComfyUI\nexus\admins.json` in notepad. add another account(s) and password(s) like this.

     ![image](https://github.com/user-attachments/assets/35461ce1-b1a6-4ddb-8333-5dcf7d6acf55)

   - Make sure every password is different, and make sure not to use spaces.

   <br>